Plopsaland Belgium

-Plopsaland De Panne is a theme park located in Adinkerke, Belgium - part of the municipality De Panne - owned and operated by Plopsa.
-The park reopened on 20 April 2000, before that the park was known as Meli Park from 1935 until 1999.
+Plopsaland Belgium (previously Plopsaland De Panne) is a theme park located in Adinkerke, Belgium, in the municipality of De Panne, and owned and operated by Plopsa.
+The park was originally known as Meli Park from 1935 to 1999, before reopening as Plopsaland on 20 April 2000.

 History

 Meli Park

-In 1935, Alberic-Joseph Florizoone opened Meli Park, a place where he could sell his own produced honey, but also teach the visitors about the process and the bee itself.
-Over the years - to keep up with competition - the park opened several attractions, turning it into a theme park.
+In 1935, Alberic-Joseph Florizoone opened Meli Park as a place where he could sell his home-produced honey and also teach visitors about the process and the honey bee itself.
+To keep up with competition, over the years the park opened several attractions, turning it into a theme park.

 Plopsaland

-The family Florizoone sold the park in 1999 to Studio 100 and VMMa.
-The park received a make-over during the following winter season, to reopen as Plopsaland on 20 April 2000.
-During the renovation several characters from Studio 100 were used - such as Samson en Gert and Kabouter Plop - to theme new and old attractions.
-The new park had some issues at the reopening with parking capacity and catering, these issues were fixed in the following years.
+The Florizoone family sold the park in 1999 to Studio 100 and VMMa.
+The park received a makeover during the following winter season, to reopen as Plopsaland on 20 April 2000.
+During the renovation several characters from Studio 100, such as Samson en Gert and Kabouter Plop, were used to theme new and old attractions.
+The new park had some issues at reopening with parking capacity and catering, though these were corrected in the following years.

 Studio 100/Plopsa bought out the shares of VVMa in 2005 and became sole owner of the park, with plans to turn it into a multi-day, all-weather resort.
 In that same year, Plopsa opened Plopsa Indoor Hasselt and bought Telecoo, to avoid confusion with the other parks Plopsaland was renamed to Plopsaland De Panne.